3220111903bit/CCpredict/README.md

 ![GitHub Forks](https://img.shields.io/github/forks/3220111903bit/CCpredict?style=social)
 ![GitHub License](https://img.shields.io/github/license/3220111903bit/CCpredict)

-> **CCpredict is a predictive model designed for forecasting the Olympic Games' medal table.**
+> **CCpredict is a predictive model designed for forecasting the Olympic Games medal table.**

 ## 🎯 Overview

-CCpredict is a predictive model designed for forecasting the Olympic Games' medal table.
+CCpredict is a predictive model designed for forecasting the Olympic Games medal table.
 This tool features two distinct decoder approaches: one is a regression-based decoder, and the other is an automatic decoder, each offering unique methodologies for prediction.

 ### 🌟 CCpredicts